-Restored with mahogany panelling and plush Scottish fabrics, the carriages of the Belmond Royal Scotsman promote luxury throughout.
-Influenced by the style of an Edwardian country house, each of the 40 cabins features warm, tartan fabrics, grand wood panelled walls, a dressing table and wardrobe.
+Restored with mahogany paneling and plush Scottish fabrics, the carriages of the Belmond Royal Scotsman promote luxury throughout.
+Influenced by the style of an Edwardian country house, each of the 40 cabins features warm, tartan fabrics, grand wood paneled walls, a dressing table and wardrobe.
 Each cabin also has a compact bathroom with a shower, wash basin and toilet.

 Starting in Edinburgh you’ll board the Belmond Royal Scotsman and travel through the Scottish Highlands.
 There are a few different itineraries and, from time to time, the routing or activities offered may differ slightly to the itinerary, due to railway maintenance or unscheduled closures.
 You'll be presented with a daily schedule once you board the train, which will always reflect any changes.

 The train has two dining cars, where breakfast, lunch and dinner are served.
 All meals, alcoholic and soft beverages are included.
 Lunch and dinner are chosen from a set menu, which is presented at breakfast.
 Special dietary requirements can be catered for, but please let us know in advance so that we can pass the information onto the on-board chef in time for him to prepare.

 The Belmond Royal Scotsman exudes a relaxing ambience for the sophisticated traveler.
 On-board amenities include a small library and selection of board games.
 There's also a cabinet from which traditional Scottish gifts can be bought, and a one-of-a-kind spa carriage containing two treatment rooms and a menu of therapies, manicures and pedicures.
 Additionally, guests can enjoy Scotland’s spectacular, ever-changing scenery from the Observation Car.
 This has large windows and even an open veranda, as well as a well-stocked bar.
 In the evenings, traditional Scottish entertainment is provided, such as music or storytelling.